 }

-• Pseudo-random numbers are not random - they arise from deterministic calculations - but look random (i.e., pass some statistical tests of randomness).
-Pseudo-random number generators produce a long cycle of numbers (i.e., a sequence of numbers that eventually repeats) using a recurrence relation: Rn=f(Rn-1).
-Programs typically use a relatively small part of the cycle, increasing its random appearance.
+Pseudo-random numbers are not random - they arise from deterministic calculations - but look random (i.e., pass some statistical tests of randomness).
+Pseudo-random number generators produce a long cycle of numbers (i.e., a sequence of numbers that eventually repeats) using a recurrence relation: Rn = f(Rn-1).
+Programs typically use only a small part of the cycle, which increases the random appearance.
 Programs start a random number generator at some point in the cycle by specifying a "seed" value: an initial Ri.

 Pseudo-random number generators frequently use the computer's clock to get the elapsed time since the epoch.
 The elapsed time is a monotonically increasing value - it remains unchanged between clock "ticks" but never decreases - making it an effective, low-cost seed value.
 Some generators can produce various distributions - a value's frequency of occurrence in a given range.
 The values in a uniform distribution are equally likely.